entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

         Username: user
         Password: user

-7. After the login process you’ll be redirected to the widget page and you can see the table widget with some generated data.

-## Start the form widget

-Now you can start your generated form widget:

-1. If you are running another widget, stop it clicking `Ctrl+c` in your widget command line window

-2. Go to the root folder of your project:

-        as example: /entando/hello-world

-3. Go to the form widget folder:

-        cd ui/widgets/<your-entity-name>/formWidget

-4. Then install and start your widget executing the command:

-        npm install && npm start

-5. When the widget is started a browser window is opened with and the `` URL is loaded

-6. If you’re not logged in you’re redirected to the login page.

-7. Log in using:

-        Username: user
-        Password: user

-8. You’ll be redirected to the widget page and you can see the widget form with the ID 1 loaded.
+7. You’ll be redirected to the widget page and you can see the widget form with the ID 1 loaded.

 ### Form widget notes: